Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 5. Jump on an Electric Bike

-Docking stations can get very busy in the city centre, however another great feature is that you can park the bikes up near a station if all of the docks are full.
-This is definitely something to keep in mind rather then becoming frustrated trying to find a free station like we did first.
+Docking stations can get very busy in the city centre, however, another great feature is that you can park the bikes up near a station if all of the docks are full.
+This is definitely something to keep in mind rather than becoming frustrated trying to find a free station like we did first.

 6. Pig out on Street Food on PapirØen